panzer-punk/bioserver-docker/docker/deps/README.md

-This folder contains dependencies for project just in case.
+This folder contains project dependencies for fallback/manual use.